JodoZT/MHWNoChunk/MHWNoChunk/readme.txt

 ﻿Usage:
 ﻿﻿0.The tool requires .net framework 4.7.2.
 If you can't open the software properly, download it from  https://dotnet.microsoft.com/download/dotnet-framework-runtime.
-﻿﻿1.*Copy oo2core_8_win64.dll from somewhere else to the directory of "MHWNoChunk.exe"  if you don't use chunkN.bin file from the original path.
+﻿﻿1.*Copy oo2core_8_win64.dll from somewhere else(like Warframe) to the directory of "MHWNoChunk.exe".
 ﻿﻿2.Double click the "MHWNoChunk.exe" file to start.
 ﻿﻿3.Drag and drop a chunk*.bin file you want to decompress from chunk directory of your MHW root folder to the blank area of the software GUI.
 Check the 'Combine all chunks' option on the right side before dragdrop file if you want to once combine all chunkNs and extract with all the newest-versioned-files.
 ﻿﻿4.Check the checkbox of the files you want.